celestehorgan/atomic-writing/README.md

-# The Atomic Writing Manifesto
+# Atomic Writing

-Topic based writing for the "learn to code" generation.
+Structured authoring for the "learn to code" generation.

+## Context

 Structured authoring did not make the jump into modern web applications smoothly.

-Documenting Software as a Service systems, continuous delivery and cloud-based models simply is cumbersome and tired in DITA XML based systems.
-While the
+Documenting Software as a Service systems, continuous delivery and cloud-based models simply is cumbersome and tiring in DITA XML.
+There are many reasons for this:

+* Structured authoring formats are not readable by humans without passing through a rendering step
+* DITA XML

 ## The proposal